mdjubaer12/ML-Based-Decision-Support-for-Rice-Cultivation-Suitability-in-Bangladesh/README.md

 *Predicting Rice Production Suitability Using Weather Data*

 ## Overview
 This repository contains code and resources for predicting daily weather suitability for rice cultivation in Bangladesh using machine learning.
-The system classifies conditions as "suitable" or "not suitable" based on temperature, sunshine, and rainfall data, and provides actionable recommendations for farmers.
+The system classifies conditions as "suitable" or "unsuitable" based on temperature, sunshine, and rainfall data, and provides actionable recommendations for farmers.

 ## Features
 - **Dataset**: Synthetic data (10,000 samples) with 5 features: